inko-lang/inko/docs/source/getting-started/error-handling.md

 }
 ```

-Removing files is done using the method `std::fs::file.remove`, which we now
+Removing files is done using the method `remove` from the `std/fs/file` module,
-import along with the `ReadWriteFile` type.
-We then remove the file as follows:
+which we now import along with the `ReadWriteFile` type.
+We then remove the file
+as follows:

 ```inko
 try remove(file.path) else nil